rubocode/frontier.nvim/doc/design/strategy.md

 _Golang_ certainly is not quite suited for designing abstractions to implement object centered segements such as user interfaces.
-The desire to stick to interface based composition and duck typing over inheritance has ruled out a certain class of practical applications.
+The desire to stick to interface based composition and duck typing and flat out rejecting inheritance has ruled out a certain class of practical applications.
 Instead it has a self-proclaimed niche in networking and backend scaling.
 It seems it is not enough of a general purpose language.
-There is a lot to like, but it also isn't _the better C_ that we were waiting for especially from the _Bell Labs_ crowd.
+There is a lot to like, but it also isn't _the better C_ that we could have expected especially from the _Bell Labs_ crowd.
-With heavy weight funding and backing, was a golden opportunity missed again?
+With such heavy weight funding and backing, was a golden opportunity missed again?

 > So everybody is in a hurry, and many of our clients want to do